 The power granted to AI in the medical field could translate to life-threatening decisions, such as incorrect diagnosis, treatment, and intervention options, among many others.

 The principle of autonomy requires that AI does not undermine human autonomy.
-This means that individuals must retain control over their medical decisions and actions in healthcare systems.
+Individuals must retain control over their medical decisions and actions in healthcare systems.

 Cybersecurity threats